itinerantfoodie/itinerantfoodie.github.io/_posts/2017-04-19-nomadlife-thailand.md

   - daytoday
 ---

-Well it's finally done, over the last few months I've been making the plans to hang around South East Asia for a little bit and doing a lot of research.
+Well it's finally done, over the last few months I've made the move to head down to South East Asia for a little bit and doing a lot of research.

 Here are some tidbits you should be aware of.